michaelchadwick/ybixo-book/src/guide/generics.md

 But `t` is not a **concrete type** like `Integer` or `String`.
 It's a **type parameter**, in the same way that `value` is a **value parameter**.

-Type names in Oxiby must start with a capital letter.
+Type names in Ybixo must start with a capital letter.
 A name starting with a lowercase letter in a context where a type is expected indicates that the name refers to a type parameter rather than a concrete type.
 Other than the requirement that it start with a lowercase letter, we can name a type parameter anything we want.
 `t` (standing for "type") is a common type parameter name for situations where we know nothing at all about what the concrete type might be, but longer, more descriptive type parameter names are often easier to read and understand.

 In our `main` function, we call `identity` twice, first with an integer, and second with a string.
 We don't declare explicitly what concrete type we want to use when calling `identity`.
-The Oxiby compiler uses a technique called **type inference** to figure it out based on the types of the arguments.
+The Ybixo compiler uses a technique called **type inference** to figure it out based on the types of the arguments.
 Sometimes there is not enough information for the compiler to figure out the concrete type.
 We'll see an example of that in a moment.